Android-for-Python/Android-for-Python-Users/README.md

 * There are Python style trailing comments in the buildozer.spec file.
 Comment characters must be the first character on a line in the buildozer.spec file.

+* There is a white space or a tab before an uncommented option, an option must start on the first character of a line (this only applies to the first line of multi-line options).

 ## Changing buildozer.spec

 Note that Buildozer allows *specification* of build files, versions, and options; but unlike most other build tools it *does not do version management of you project options*.
 If does do version management of the Android NDK and SDK.
 If buildozer.spec is changed the change probably *won't* propagate into the apk on the next build.